 2. Push the system unit back into the rack until both system-unit release latches have locked into position.

 Figure 13.
-Placing the system into the operating position
+Placing the system in the operating position

-3. Close the front rack door of the unit you are servicing.
+3. Close the front rack door of the system unit that you are servicing.

 Disconnecting the power cords from the 31E/2B, 31E/1C, or 31E/2C